 If you and I both watch the film Titanic, we might identify different themes in the film.
 I might identify social class as a theme and you might say that freedom is a theme.
 In this case, we’d both be right.
 For this exercise, you will choose one of your favorite stories and identify its themes.

 - Choose a favorite book, movie, or television show (for a TV show, you should just choose one episode).
 Make a list of all the themes you can identify in the story.
 Try to find three to five themes.
 Go over your list a few times to make sure you’re identifying themes (big, sweeping concepts) rather than conflicts or plot twists.

 - Next, determine one key theme that is woven through the entire story.
 You might find there are two or three major themes.
 List them all but choose just one to explore in the next step.

 - Finally, explain how the storyteller presented this theme through plot, character, and scenes.
 Make a list of events and situations from the story that embody the theme.

 As an alternative, choose one of your completed poems, stories, or essays.
 The exercise will work better with a story, but poetry and essays will do.
 Now go through the steps above to list all the themes in your piece, identify the main theme(s), and examine how you executed the themes.
 If you’re already working on a story, try to identify a few themes that are appearing in your work and elaborate on them.
 Look for ways to integrate the theme with your plot, and ask how your main conflict can be connected with a primary theme.

 Exercise 2: Starting from Theme

-Choose three themes and for each, sketch ideas for how you could make the theme manifest through character, plot, or scene.
+Choose three themes and for each, sketch ideas for how you could make the theme manifest through character, plot, or scenes.
 Here’s an example using revenge as a theme: A thieving woman is fired because a co-worker reported her for stealing.
 Instead of accepting responsibility, she blames the co-worker and frames him so he gets fired too, even though he is innocent.